 Use a sweeping motion when spraying to make sure it’s not concentrated in one spot.
 You don’t want a big white patch on your head!

 This next step is one that most of us forget to do.
-Wait a few minutes to allow it dry.
+Let the dry shampoo sit and wait a few minutes to allow it dry.
 You want to give it a minute to work!
 It needs time soak up the oil and do it’s job!

 After you’ve waited a minute, use your fingers to work it into your scalp.
 This helps it actually do its job rather than just sitting on the surface.